There’s a lot of hype at the moment around clean eating and the popular plant based diet, mostly positive, but some of it negative.

-Most of us are used to having way too big a portion when it comes to meals, and this was always my own personal downfall.
-Even when you’re eating clean you will still need to have portion control, as many healthy foods are still jam full of calories – just think oils, nuts and seeds for a start.
+Most of us are used to having way too big a portion when it comes to meals.
+Even when you’re eating clean you will still need to have portion control, as many healthy foods are still jammed full of calories.
+Just think oils, nuts and seeds for a start.

-I made this mistake when I first started eating clean, believing I could eat as much as I wanted if it was a healthy food.
-In fact, I went crazy with that notion and actually gained weight until I got the balance right.
-The best thing to do is to listen to your body, and STOP eating before you are really full.
-A good tip is to make the bulk of your meals from fruits and vegetables, as these help fill you up and also help to trigger the signal to your brain that you’ve had enough to eat.
+The best thing to do is to listen to your body and STOP eating before you are really full.
+A good tip is to make the bulk of your meals from fruits and vegetables.
+These help fill you up and trigger your fullness hormone leptin, which signals to your brain that you’ve had enough to eat.

 5. THE 90/10 FORMULA

-When you say to yourself “I can’t ever have this food again”, whatever it may be you will immediately crave it, at least I do.
-With the 10% leeway this isn’t an issue, and as your body gets more and more healthier you will find these cravings more than likely disappear anyway.
+When you say to yourself “I can’t ever have this food again”, whatever it may be, you will immediately crave it.
+With the 10% leeway this isn’t an issue.
+And, as your body gets healthier, you will find these cravings more than likely disappear anyway.

 6. SUGAR CRAVINGS

-If you really have to have something sweet, then go for sugar substitutes such as xylitol, stevia, raw honey, coconut sugar and maple syrup; but these should still be used in moderation only as they are still basically sugar!
+If you really have to have something sweet, then go for sugar substitutes such as xylitol, stevia, coconut sugar and maple syrup.
+But, these should still be used in moderation only as they are still basically sugar.

 Yes, you CAN eat chocolate!

-If you would like, or need more top tips on giving up sugar, and learn how I did it myself, then please check out this awesome post for tips on quitting sugar and how I did it myself for more inspiration.
+If you would like, or need more top tips on giving up sugar, then check out this helpful post for tips on quitting sugar.

 Here is a short video that explains the exact effects sugar has on the body.
-It’s not nice believe me, but it’s enough to make you want to make some changes ASAP!
+It’s not nice, but it’s enough to make you want to make some changes ASAP!

 7. FOOD COMBINING FOR SATIETY

 Learning how to combine foods properly will be of massive benefit to you if you would like long term success with clean eating.
-Foods high in protein should be combined with low GI carbohydrates, a little fat and some lightly steamed or stir-fried vegetables for a good nutrient profile.
+Foods high in protein should be combined with low GI carbohydrates, a little fat, and some lightly steamed or stir-fried vegetables for a well-rounded nutrient profile.

 Eat LOTS of quinoa!

-When you learn the art of correct food combining your sugar levels will remain stable, meaning you will be much less likely to crave unhealthy snacks, and SUGAR.
-This is your ultimate goal; to be eating in such a manner that you no longer desire sugary or high carb snacks between meals because your blood sugar is always on an even keel.
+When you learn the art of correct food combining, your sugar levels will remain stable.
+This means you will be much less likely to crave unhealthy snacks and SUGAR.
+This is your ultimate goal – to be eating in such a manner that you no longer desire sugary or high carb snacks between meals because your blood sugar is always on an even keel.

 8. TAKE YOUR OWN FOOD TO WORK

-Not only will you save a fortune (especially if you usually buy lunch out), but you will also know exactly what went into you food, and you’ll have complete control over your fat, salt and sugar intake.
+Not only will you save a fortune (especially if you usually buy lunch out), but you will also know exactly what went into you food.
+You’ll also have complete control over your fat, salt and sugar intake.

 9. EAT A RAINBOW